 - Assistance in determining the best avenue for obtaining compensation.
-As noted, some construction site accidents result from third-party negligence and a personal injury claim can compensate them.
-In contrast, workers’ comp covers others.
+As noted, some construction site accidents result from third-party negligence and a personal injury claim can lead to additional compensation.
+In contrast, workers’ compensation covers any claim against your employer or co-worker.
 An attorney will investigate the accident to determine the source of liability.

-- Legal representation when appealing a workers’ comp decision.
+- Legal representation when appealing a workers’ compensation decision.
 Workers can appeal decisions about whether they qualify for benefits and how much they can receive in wage replacement.
-Suppose the worker feels workers’ comp made a wrong decision about their coverage.
-In that case, an attorney can help them gather the information necessary to prove their right to compensation and can present the case to them at hearings that occur as part of the appellate process.
+Suppose the worker feels the workers’ compensation insurer made a wrong decision about their coverage.
+In that case, an attorney can help the worker gather the information necessary to prove their right to compensation and can present the case at hearings that occur as part of the appellate process.

 - Assistance in negotiating a single payment for certain injuries.
 In addition to wage replacement while the worker recovers from their injury, lump sum payments can pay for a permanent loss of body function, such as a traumatic amputation resulting in the loss of an arm or a chemical incident that causes a worker to lose their eyesight.